Nonprofit organizations, consultants, fundraisers, and marketers are all over Twitter.

 - Follow lots of other people first.
 Don't worry, your own followers will come.
 Search for names you already know.
 Search on hashtags such as #nonprofit #philanthropy #fundraising for tweets on those topics.
 Follow the people and orgs that posted them.
 Whenever you find a blog or site you like, look for a Twitter button.
 Follow the people your favorite tweeter is following, and then follow those who are following them, etc.

 - Tweet mostly on professional themes, but do reveal your own personality as well with a few more personal tweets.
 Share your experience with a new software tool, how you liked a movie, what book you are reading, or ask advice about something.

 - Retweet a lot.
 Sharing and promoting others is what it is all about.
 It is not all about you.
 People who only promote themselves are b-o-r-i-n-g.
 Participate in the marketplace of ideas, and not just your ideas.
 Watch how other people retweet for the best ways to format your RTs.

-- Do promote your own stuff, but make sure that it is only a moderate percentage of what you are tweeting.
-Watch to see if your posts are retweeted.
+- Practice generosity.
+Do promote your own stuff, but make sure that it is only a moderate percentage of what you are tweeting. i try to have a 1:4 ratio.
+I tweet my own stuff once to every four times I share things from other people.
+Watch to see if your updates are retweeted.
 No?
 Maybe you should find other topics.
 Yes?
 Do more on that topic.
 Twitter is a great place to determine if you are relevant or not.